christopherobin/mage/lib/archivist/README.md

 archivist.mget(queries, options, function (error, multiData) { });
 ```

 For multi-get operations, please use `mget`.
-The options identical to and just as optional as in
+The options are identical to and just as optional as in
 the `get` method.
 There are two supported `queries` formats: the array and the map.
 In both cases,
 the result will map to the input.